Compulsory registration for examination

 Please follow the instructions given by the invigilators.

-Please set up your computer and log in immediately upon arrival at the exam premises – you have to be logged in no later than 15 minutes before the exam starts.
-It is imperative that you have downloaded and tested the Flowlock browser ahead of the exam!
+Set up your computer and log in immediately upon arrival in the examination room – you have to be logged in no later than 15 minutes before the exam starts.
+It is imperative that you have downloaded and tested the FLOWlock browser before the exam!

 The three times rule